bgin/general-purpose-fortran/README.md

 # General-Purpose Fortran Repository

 ### Cloning the repository

     git clone https://github.com/urbanjost/general-purpose-fortran
     cd general_purpose-fortran/download/tmp
     make

+you might want to edit hershey.sh to select where hershey font files will be installed (default is /usr/share/hershey), and then enter ...

+    bash hershey.sh

+if you do not have bash(1) or a Posix shell you will have to run the h2v program for each font, as illustrated by the simple hershey.sh script.

+By default, the graphics routines require X11, the ncurses interface assumes libncurses is installed, the SQLite3 interface needs the libsqlite3 library, and the readline interface needs libreadline.
+These libraries are commonly available on many platforms but you may have to remove some of the files from the makefile and the compile if you do not want to build those interfaces.

 The GPF (General-Purpose Fortran) repository consists of  Fortran modules and libraries (and in some cases their associated C support routines)